Redshift-space fluctuations in stochastic gravitational wave background

 In Eq.~(\ref{rcorr}), the integrand is simply the redshift fluctuation correlation,

 whose power spectrum is given by

 where $x=k_*(\eta_r-\eta)$ and $x_1=k_*D\sim 10^3$.
 Using the approximation in Eq.~(\ref{besselintegral}), we obtain an exact form for the power spectrum as

-In fact, this $l^{-4}$ scaling has been derived using alternative methods~\cite{gair}.
+In fact, this $l^{-4}$ scaling has been derived using other methods~\cite{gair}.
 In Ref.~\cite{gair}, the authors have also shown that substituting the power spectrum~(\ref{scalingCl}) into the two-point correlation function~(\ref{zcorr}) would give us the Hellings and Downs curve for the quadrupolar interpulsar correlations~\cite{downs}, which is given by the earth term in the Shapiro time delay of the arrival times of radio pulses from pulsars.

 Recently, the NANOGrav Collaboration~\cite{nanograv} has found strong evidence of a stochastic common-spectrum process across 45 millisecond pulsars, alluding to a SGWB with a characteristic strain of $h_c=1.92\times10^{-15}$ at a reference frequency of $f_{\rm yr}=1\,{\rm yr^{-1}}\simeq 31.8\,{\rm nHz}$.
 However, they have not found statistically significant evidence that this process has Hellings and Downs spatial correlations.
 If the SGWB is confirmed, its spectral energy density at $f_{\rm yr}$ can be read from Eq.~(\ref{omegaGW2}) as